Today in Star Wars Bits, we take a look at:

 Please Recommend /Film on Facebook

-- Hasbro unveils a bunch of new Star Wars toys and figures
+- See a bunch of new creatures and ships from Star Wars Rebels.

 Read More »